 Each release is brought to life by Clint Weaver from Pocketbeagles as an underworld figure, from the Bookie Pale Ale, to New England IPA, The Matriarch, with those characters' tales found on the side of the cans.
 The core range is one that focuses mostly on hop forward styles, but the brewing operation’s regular limited releases have shown an affinity for yeast driven beers, sours and barrel ageing as well.

-That said, the idea of setting up a home of their own has featured heavily in their plotting and at the start of 2020, the CoConspirators announced they were building a home in Brunswick.
-The brewpub is set to open on Victoria Street towards the middle of 2020, with a focus on sustainability, collaborations and limited releases.
+That said, the idea of setting up a home of their own has featured heavily in their plotting and, at the start of 2020, the CoConspirators announced they were building a home in Brunswick.
+The brewpub is set to open on Victoria Street in 2021 with a focus on sustainability, collaborations and limited releases.
 The opening of the 195-capacity venue is preceded by a rebrand, with their new logo designed to represent the four owners coming together, the familial connection between the characters on their labels, mates coming together over a beer, and a little mystery too; X marks the spot, after all...

-But even with those roots, CoConspirators’ raison d'être remains much as it was when they started: four people – two couples – conspiring to make good beer.
+But, even as their operation evolves, CoConspirators’ raison d'être remains much as it was when they started: four people – two couples – conspiring to make good beer.
 No further conspiracies required here, thanks very much.